iOS 26

 It allows phone calls, text messages, and multimedia messages to be carried through the correct IP network system.
 It automatically connects its service to your service provider.

-The IMS registration status indicates whether your Voice Over LTE (VoLTE) service is active or not.
-When the status is “not registered,” you will be unable to make or receive calls, or even send text messages.
+The IMS registration status indicates whether your Voice Over LTE (VoLTE) service is active.
+When the status is “not registered,” you won’t be able to make or receive calls or even send text messages.

 How to Check Your IMS Registration Status